Azrielx86/Azrielx86/README.md

 ![Tohka image](./img/Banner.png)

-Hi everyone!
-My name is Edgar, I'm studying Computer Engineering at the Faculty of Engineering at UNAM.
-I am currently in my sixth semester of college, I'm interested on software and game development.
+Hi!
+I'm Edgar, I study Computer Engineering at the Faculty of Engineering (UNAM) <strong>(44.29%)</strong>.
+I am currently in the sixth semester of university.

+I'm interested in desktop/mobile apps, web, and game development.

+I use Linux for a few years ago, my main distro is Arch Linux, but I use Fedora as well.
+Also I use Windows for other tasks and gaming! :)

+My favorite programming languages are C# and Typescript :D

 ### Technologies I use